Morbden/fluido-ui/syntax-test.md

 If you already used styled-components (or goober, or emotion, or similar) you should be able to write the styling for components using the same syntax as you're already accustomed.
 Just go ahead and try it.

-But if you are more used to the SCSS world, prefers a less verbose syntax, or just don't like the CSS-in-JS syntaxes, there's another way: the new syntax created by the team behind Fluido UI, called FSS (or Fluid Style Sheet).
+But if you are more used to the tsx world, prefers a less verbose syntax, or just don't like the CSS-in-JS syntaxes, there's another way: the new syntax created by the team behind Fluido UI, called FSS (or Fluid Style Sheet).

 Keep reading if you want to know more about FSS, how it compares to styled-components and how to use it in your components.